Skip to contents

 ## @Manual{,

-## title = {DeepPatientLevelPrediction: Deep Learning For Patient Level Prediction Using Data In The
+## title = {DeepPatientLevelPrediction: Deep Learning for Patient Level Prediction Using Data in the

 ## OMOP Common Data Model},